hawarnekar/VIM/vim-quick-reference.md

 \:sort u | Sort lines alphabetically, keeping only unique lines
 \:set wrap | Enable text wrapping
 \:set unwrap | Disable text wrapping
+\:edit | Reload the file in current buffer (this will undo all the local changes made to the file)

 ## How-Tos